MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 ## Configure Cross origin resource sharing (CORS)

-Cross-origin resource sharing, or CORS, is used by web browsers to allow or restrict web applications that run in one domain to request and access resources from another domain
+Cross-origin resource sharing, or CORS, is used by web browsers to allow or restrict web applications that run in one domain to request and access resources from another domain.

 ### Directives